TannerHartt/DataStructuresInJS/README.md

         npm run coverage

-The server will be running at localhost:5173 but wont be necessary to open.
+The server will be running at localhost:5173 but it wont be necessary to open.

 The functions and algorithms are tested using the Vite testing framework Vitest and not using the live server.
 The server is used primarily for live debugging.